 In a separate study, 23 patients with therapy-resistant epilepsy with CBD in addition to their regular epilepsy meds.
 CBD dosage was raised up to 25 mg/kg of body weight over a 3-month period.
 The study found that CBD reduced seizure frequency in 39% of the patients and its side effect report was mild to moderate.
 Side effects reported in this study include appetite changes, weight changes, and tiredness.

 A clinical study presented to the American Academy of Neurology in 2015 saw 137 minors and young adults suffering from various and rare forms of epilepsy.
 The study lasted 3-months and the patients were treated with a CBD drug called Epidiolex.
 Nearly 50% of the patients experienced a reduction in seizure frequency during the course of the study.
 The side effects reported from Epidiolex treatment include:

 - Appetite reduction (16%)

-In a few causes, severe side effects were reported.
+In a few cases, severe side effects were reported.
 However, the researchers are not clear as to whether they were caused by Epidiolex treatment.

-In a clinical study examining 21 patients with parkinson’s disease, CBD in two groups or a placebo was administered.
-Patients who were administered with CBD received either 75 mg per day, or 300 mg per day over a period of 60 weeks.
-The study found that the high dose CBD group showed a significant improvement of their quality of life based on PDQ-39 measurement results.
+In a clinical study examining 21 patients with Parkinson’s disease, CBD in two groups or placebo was administered.
+Patients who were administered CBD received either 75 mg per day or 300 mg per day over a period of 60 weeks.
+The study found that the high-dose CBD group showed a significant improvement in their quality of life-based on PDQ-39 measurement results.
 PDQ-39 (Parkinson’s Disease Questionnaire) measures the following factors: